 It is a very easy hike, just 10-15 minutes from the parking lot, and it takes you to a flat platform with incredible views.
 This is where most people opt to do their ceremony and exchange their vows, especially if you have a few guests tagging along to witness it.

 Additionally, you have the option of hiking all the way to the top.
 This takes another 30-45 minutes, but trust me, the view is epic.
 This would be a great place for the two of you (plus your photographer!) to pop some champagne and take some more portraits after you’ve said “I Do.”
-No permit is needed here, all you will need is a Red Rocks Park pass which can be purchased at a pay station in the Cathedral Rock parking lot.
+No permit is needed here.
+All you will need is a Red Rocks Park pass which can be purchased at a pay station in the parking lot.

-If a cozy cabin in the woods with your closest family and friends is more your vibe, I know of the perfect place for you to elope: The Getaway Frame.
+If a cozy cabin in the woods with your closest family and friends is more your vibe, then I know of the perfect place: The Getaway Frame.
 This luxurious AirBNB is known for hosting beautiful micro weddings and elopements.
 It’s the perfect place for you to make a weekend out of your wedding with the people that mean the most to you, surrounded by forests, mountains and natural beauty.

-Check out @getawayframe on Instagram to see more of the weddings and events that have taken place here, and visit their AirBNB page to learn more about reserving this space for your best day ever.
+Check out @getawayframe on Instagram to see more of the weddings and events that have taken place here.
+Or visit their AirBNB page to learn more about reserving this space for your best day ever.

 To be totally honest, I may or may not have saved the best for last.
-Glen Canyon is a massive expanse of land filled with incredible views, hikes, slot canyons, overlooks, and the amazing Lake Powell.
-Northern Arizona is seriously magical, and I would highly recommend considering this area when you are planning your dream elopement.
+Glen Canyon is a massive expanse of land filled with incredible views, hikes, slot canyons, and the amazing Lake Powell.
+If you want to elope in Arizona, the Northern part of the state is seriously magical.

 A few spots in Glen Canyon to consider for your elopement are;